danbev/learning-ai/notes/llava.md

     +---+---+---+---+---+---+---+---+---+---+---+---+---+---+---+---+---+---+---+---+---+---+---+---+
 ```
 Each cell in the above grid can be identified using an x and y coordinate.
 This
-represents a patch in the input and we can think of this in a similar way aso
+represents a patch in the input and we can think of this in a similar way as
 tokens embeddings in NPL.
 In NPL I'm used to thinking about tokens embeddings as
 rows in a matrix, where one row would represent a token, and the columns would
 be the actual embeddings: